-Indicator Exceeds expectation Meets expectation Approaches expectation Below expectation Ability to identify Correctly and Correctly identifies Correctly identifies With help, identifies common hazards and consistently identifies hazards and accidents some hazards and hazards and accidents their symbols in the hazards and accidents in the laboratory. accidents in the in the laboratory. laboratory in the laboratory. laboratory.

-Ability to analyse Correctly and critically Correctly analyses Correctly analyses With help, analyses causes of common analyse causes of causes of common causes of some causes of common accidents in the common accidents in accidents in the common accidents in accidents in the laboratory. the laboratory. laboratory. the laboratory. laboratory.
-Ability to demonstrate Correctly and Correctly demonstrates Correctly demonstrates With help, procedures of first aid creatively demonstrates procedures of first aid some procedures of demonstrates safety measures for procedures of first aid safety measures for first aid safety procedures of first aid common laboratory safety measures for common laboratory measures for common safety measures for accidents in the common laboratory accidents in the laboratory accidents in common laboratory laboratory. accidents in the laboratory. the laboratory. accidents in the laboratory. laboratory.
+Indicator Exceeds expectation Meets expectation Approaches expectation Below expectation Ability to identify common hazards and Correctly and consistently identifies Correctly identifies hazards and accidents Correctly identifies some hazards and With help, identifies hazards and accidents their symbols in the laboratory hazards and accidents in the laboratory. in the laboratory. accidents in the laboratory. in the laboratory.
+Ability to analyse causes of common accidents in the laboratory.
+Correctly and critically analyse causes of common accidents in the laboratory.
+Correctly analyses causes of common accidents in the laboratory.
+Correctly analyses causes of some common accidents in the laboratory.
+With help, analyses causes of common accidents in the laboratory.
+Ability to demonstrate procedures of first aid safety measures for common laboratory accidents in the laboratory.
+Correctly and creatively demonstrates procedures of first aid safety measures for common laboratory accidents in the laboratory.
+Correctly demonstrates procedures of first aid safety measures for common laboratory accidents in the laboratory.
+Correctly demonstrates some procedures of first aid safety measures for common laboratory accidents in the laboratory.
+With help, demonstrates procedures of first aid safety measures for common laboratory accidents in the laboratory.